Posted on 7/4/2021

-Following months of debate and several rounds of amendments, the Federal Government passed its ‘Omnibus Bill’ into law on March 22.
+Following months of debate and several rounds of amendments, the Federal Government passed its ‘Omnibus Bill’ into law in March.
 Officially known as the Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Bill 2020, the Bill was significantly reduced in scope as the Government was forced to scrap much of its original content after failing to secure the necessary support from the crossbench.

 However, what did pass into law should be of significant interest to all business owners, particularly those with a contingent of casual employees.
 The primary changes introduced to the Fair Work Act deal with casual employment; specifically, with how casual employment is defined and the obligations of business owners in dealing with these employees.

-The debate around the definition of casual employment has been a hot topic for nearly 12 months, after claims brought forward by a coal mine worker who was employed by labour hire company WorkPac.
+The debate around the definition of casual employment has been a hot topic for more than 12 months, after claims brought forward by a coal mine worker, Mr Rossato, who was employed by labour hire company WorkPac.

-The original decision, which we covered in detail in a previous article, is now subject to a High Court appeal brought by Workpac in response to claims that the ruling could lead to ‘double dipping’ by casual employees.
+The original decision, which we covered in detail in a previous article, was subject to a High Court appeal brought by Workpac in response to claims that the ruling could lead to ‘double dipping’ by casual employees.

-Based on this new definition, a person employed in line with the above description is considered casual, regardless of any subsequent conduct of the parties which may indicate otherwise.
+Based on this new definition, a person employed on a contract that states they are a casual is considered casual, regardless of any subsequent conduct of the parties which may indicate otherwise.

 The most contentious part of the new definition is how to interpret the clause of firm advanced commitment.
 There is a rather robust list of factors that come into play when assessing whether, at the time an offer of employment is made, the employer has not made a firm advanced commitment to providing that employee with an agreed pattern of continuing and indefinite work.
 These factors are: